 For the final concert, New York City-based vocal ensemble Ekmeles performs Macle, Julius Eastman's early graphic score.
 TILT Brass presents the modern premiere of Eastman's recovered work Trumpet, newly transcribed by Christopher McIntyre.
-The American Contemporary Music Ensemble (ACME) performs Julius Eastman's powerful work for 10 cellos The Holy Presence of Joan D'Arc, transcribed by Clarice Jensen.
+American Contemporary Music Ensemble (ACME) performs Julius Eastman's powerful work for 10 cellos The Holy Presence of Joan d'Arc, transcribed by Clarice Jensen.
 This work is accompanied by its introspective companion vocal piece Prelude to The Holy Presence of Joan d'Arc performed by soloist Julian Terrell Otis.

 Julius Eastman: Trumpet (1970)

 Christopher McIntyre, director

 Julius Eastman: Prelude to the Holy Presence of Joan d'Arc (1981)

 Julian Terrell Otis

 Julius Eastman: The Holy Presence of Joan d'Arc (1981)